-Welcome to our tutorial on capturing ambient sounds by utilizing field recording techniques.
-Similar to adventurers mapping out unexplored lands, we set off on a sonic adventure equipped with our trusty portable recording devices.
+Welcome to our tutorial on recording ambient sounds through field recording techniques.
+Just like explorers charting unknown territories, we embark on a sonic journey armed with our reliable portable recording devices.

 Together, we will enhance our techniques, choosing the perfect atmospheres and incorporating natural elements for authenticity.